hotwired/turbo-android/docs/GETTING-STARTED.md

 See the [Fragment section](#create-a-web-fragment) below to create a `TurboFragment` that you'll register here.
 See the [Path Configuration section](#create-a-path-configuration) below to create your path configuration file(s).

-Refer to [MainSessionNavHostFragment](demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/main/MainSessionNavHostFragment.kt) for an example.
+Refer to the demo [MainSessionNavHostFragment](../demoapp_simple/src/main/kotlin/com/basecamp/turbolinks/demosimple/main/MainSessionNavHostFragment.kt) for an example.

 ## Create an Activity
 It's strongly recommended to use a single-`Activity` architecture in your app.
 Generally, you'll have one `TurboActivity` and many `TurboFragments`.

-### Create the TurboActivity layout
+### Create the TurboActivity layout resource
-You need to create a layout file that your `TurboActivity` will use to host the `TurboNavHostFragment` that you created above.
+You need to create a layout resource file that your `TurboActivity` will use to host the `TurboSessionNavHostFragment` that you created above.

 AndroidX provides a [`FragmentContainerView`](https://developer.android.com/reference/androidx/fragment/app/FragmentContainerView) to contain `NavHostFragment` navigation.
 In its simplest form, your layout file will look like: